nvim-lsp/nvim-lsp.github.io/docs/install.md

 2. Missing filetype plugins.
 Certain languages are not detecting by vim/neovim because they have not yet been added to the filetype detection system.
 Ensure `:set ft?` shows the filetype and not an empty value.

 3. Not triggering root detection. **Some** language servers will only start if it is opened in a directory, or child directory, containing a file which signals the *root* of the project.
 Most of the time, this is a `.git` folder, but each server defines the root config in the lua file.
-See [server_configurations.md](doc/server_configurations.md) or the source for the list of root directories.
+See [server configurations](configurations/index.md) or the source for the list of root directories.

 4. You must pass `on_attach` and `capabilities` for **each** `setup {}` if you want these to take effect.